jdenen/mobilify/README.md

 # Mobilify
 [![Gem Version](https://badge.fury.io/rb/mobilify.png)](http://badge.fury.io/rb/mobilify)

-We don't like to maintain a lot of test code.
-Which means, we don't want to rewrite the same tests for the same web application on different platforms.
-It's easy when those different platforms are browsers, because the site doesn't change much (at all?).

-But, it's a challenge to reuse code when the different platforms are desktop and mobile browsers.
-The elements move, and their identifiers change.
-We could create separate page objects for desktop and mobile, with a mixin object for the shared stuff.
-Or we could create one page object with all the elements, and write two different tests.
-Seems like a waste both ways.

-Mobilify allows you to create one page object and write one test.
-You write tests for the desktop, and it will grab mobile elements when necessary.
-Just define the context during page initialization.
+Mobilify allows you to create one page object and write one test for your web application at different sizes.
+Just change context when initializing your object.

-#### Usage
+## Usage
 To Mobilify your page objects, ```include Mobilify``` in the page class.
 For each method requiring a mobile replacement, create an element definition with ```mobile_``` prepended to the original's name.

 ```ruby